libdebug/libdebug/docs/quality_of_life/symbols.md

     Reverse-engineering of C++ binaries can be a struggle.
 To help out, **libdebug** automatically demangles C++ symbols.

 ### :material-pyramid: Symbol Resolution Levels
 With large binaries and libraries, parsing symbols can become an expensive operation.
-Because of this, **libdebug** offers the possibility of choosing among 6 levels of symbol resolution.
+Because of this, **libdebug** offers the possibility of choosing among 6 maximum levels of symbol resolution.
 To set the symbol resolution level, you can use the `sym_lvl` property of the [`libcontext`](../../from_pydoc/generated/utils/libcontext) module.
+The default value is level 5.

 | Level | Description |
 |-------|-------------|